 Local: Lotteries are illegal except as authorized by Illinois law.
-All municipalities and counties are authorized to license raffles (and counties to license poker runs) and to charge license fees, to be set by their governing bodies (230 ILCS 15/l ff.).
+All municipalities and counties are authorized to license raffles and to charge license fees, to be set by their governing bodies.
+Every county except Cook County must, and Cook County may, have a system for licensing nonprofit organizations to operate "poker runs."
+(230 ILCS 15/1 ff.).